 Day 7 - Atlantic Coast Ride

-Today you will head westwards through the Burren, learning about the impressive Poulnabrone Dolmen, and the huge and dangerous cave systems in this special area.
-You will rest for lunch overlooking the story telling rocky landscape.
-After the break you will lead your horse up the last hill for the breathtaking view over the Atlantic Sea, the famous Aran Islands and the rugged Connemara Mountains.
-The extremely rough shore of County Clare will stretch out under you for your last gallop.
-In the glittering afternoon sunlight the impressive silhouette of the Cliffs of Moher will rise in front of you.
-Near the ruins of the spooky looking Ballinalaken Castle your ride ends.
+Today the ride heads westwards through the Burren, learning about the impressive Poulnabrone Dolmen and the huge, but dangerous cave systems in this area.
+Enjoy lunch overlooking the rocky landscape, before leading the horses up the last hill for a breathtaking view over the Atlantic ocean, the famous Aran Islands and the rugged Connemara Mountains.
+The extremely rough shore of County Clare stretches out, inviting riders for a last gallop.
+The ride ends near the ruins of Ballinalaken Castle where the impressive Cliffs of Moher rise up.

 Day 8 - Slan Abhaile

-After breakfast you will be transferred back to the airport for your onwards journey.
+After breakfast guests will be transferred back to the airport for the onward journey.

 Please follow this link for a map of this itinerary: Clare-Burren Trail